imattau/PaiDuan/project_spec.md

 - CreatorWizard first screen is option chooser.
 - Uploading and importing work end-to-end; no in-browser recording is provided.
-- All videos output as WebM (VP9), 9:16 cropped if needed.
+- All videos output as WebM (VP9) preserving original aspect ratio.
 - Trim works without errors; poster capture succeeds.
 - UI looks modern, consistent with landing/auth redesign.
 - FFmpeg loads only when needed, no `createFFmpeg` import errors.